sbailouni/cse15l-lab-reports/lab-report-1-week-2.md

 $ ssh cs15lwi22zz@ieng6.ucsd.edu
 ```

-Before you click enter, replace the ‘zz’ portion of the command with the two digits you wrote down after looking up your account in the previous step.
+Before you click enter, replace the ‘zz’ portion of the command with the three digits you wrote down after looking up your account in the previous step.

 If this is the first time you connect to the surver, you might receive a message like this in the terminal: